metabase/metabase/docs/permissions/data-sandboxes-draft.md

 For an example, see [Advanced data sandboxing: limiting access to columns](https://www.metabase.com/learn/permissions/data-sandboxing-column-permissions).

-## Restricting rows in an advanced sandbox based on user attributes
+## Restricting rows in an advanced sandbox with user attributes

 If you want an advanced data sandbox to display different rows to each person depending on their [user attributes](../people-and-groups/managing.md#adding-a-user-attribute), such as filtering the Accounts table to `Plan = Basic` for one group, and `Plan = Premium` for another group: